CharvitZalavadiya/NodeJS/README.md

 # 8 : Modules

-- A module is an encapsulated and reusable chunk of code that has its own context
+-- A module is an encapsulated and reusable chunk of code that has its own context\
-- In Node js, each file is treated as a separate module **Types of Modules**
+-- In Node js, each file is treated as a separate module\
+**Types of Modules**
     - Local modules - Modules that we create in our application
     - Built-in modules - Modules that Node.js ships with out of the box